ldci/Face/Face.md

 # Using Face
 Face processes 2-D images of faces for measuring facial heights, ratios and surfaces.
 You'll find in /publication  directory, our paper which gives all details about the used method.

+## Basic Use

+Load a source image e.g. /images/face1.png, and modify angle if necessary.
+In all cases save modified image.
+This creates a copy of the source image, e.g. /images/face1C.png.
+Then load the source image as a *processed image*.
+Do not use the copy image file name, but **the source image file name**.
+The mapping betwen both images is automatic.
+Now you can find landmarks and compute values.